How Supplements can provide Better Sleep

 - Walnuts and Yogurt

 This dynamic duo provides relaxation bordering on sedation.
-Each has been recognized as a sleep aid for centuries — that’s because they both boost production of the sleep-promoting brain chemical GABA.
+Both Valerian and Hops boost production of thee sleep-promoting brain chemical GABA.

-Valerian is best known for reducing anxiety and helping one fall asleep faster.
+Valerian reduces anxiety and helps one fall asleep faster.
 Hops has a sedative effect that helps lengthen sleep time.
 Taken together or separately, Valerian & Hops provide powerful sleep support.

 Be Smart, Be Safe, Be Well

-Always check with your doctor before introducing a new supplement into your routine.
-Read the labels and do your own research – always be sure you know what you’re taking; why you’re taking it – when to take it, how to take it… and what you should or shouldn’t take it with, will bring the best results.
+If you’re considering adding a new supplement to your routine, talk to a doctor.
+Read the labels and do your own research.
+Always be sure you know what you’re taking.
+Knowing why you’re taking a supplement – as well as when to take it; how to take it… and what you should or shouldn’t take it with, will bring the best results.
 That said…

 Wishing you all the best sleep…